DavidZafa/DavidZProject2/README.md

 # Features
 This project allows users to:
-A) Make their own, unique account on the website
+1. Make their own, unique account on the website
-B) Add players to their team
+2. Add players to their team
-C) View player info on their 'My Team' page
+3. View player info on their 'My Team' page
-D) Add and remove players from their team
+4. Add and remove players from their team

 # Approach
 I approached this project wanting to make something simple. but as most know, that is easier said than done.
 I wound up going back to the drawing board a few times, and ended up with this final idea, the fantasy basketball team creator.
 It combines my love of basketball with my love of code, and it ended up looking really good, so I am quite happy with the final product.